 MOUNTED ARCHERY (Juniors and Adults) Mounted archery is a partnership of horse and rider like no other.
 It is an exciting interaction in which riders experience the thrill of navigating a horse, without reins, through a course, while loading and shooting arrows at a target.
 This is a class for more experienced riders age 13 and up.
 For more information, please contact Rebecca Miller, our Program Director, at firstname.lastname@example.org or call 508-338-7198

 Program fee is $180 per 6 week session.

-Registration is now open.
+2019 Winter and Spring Registration will open on December 1, 2018.
 Once we receive registration forms, we will determine class lists based on experience and number of students interested.